Governance at Trinity Cathedral

 - two members elected at the Annual Meeting.

-The Nominating Committee convenes each March, discerns the needs of the Vestry and Cathedral Council, solicits applications from the congregation, seeks out well-qualified candidates, and presents a non-contested slate for consideration by the congregation at the Annual Meeting.
+The Nominating Committee convenes in February and March to discern the needs of the Vestry and Cathedral Council, solicits applications from the congregation, seeks out well-qualified candidates, and presents a slate for consideration by the congregation at the Annual Meeting.